 As concluded above, implementation of the proposed project would be less than significant with compliance with the City's Building Code and California Building Code, and recommended mitigation measure.
-Further, construction and operation of the proposed project would not amplify geologic soils or seismic hazard impacts elsewhere.
 Therefore, implementation of the proposed project would not result in cumulatively considerable geologic soils and seismic hazards impacts.